 Ten Awesome Windows 7 Command Line "CMD Prompt" Commands

-So you've read Part 1 of this Windows Series Ten Best Windows 7 Command Line "CMD" Commands to get you started, and want some more?
+So you've already read another one of my command prompt articles, Ten Best Windows 7 Command Line "CMD" Commands to get you started, and want some more?
 Excellent!

-In part 1, I introduced you to the CMD prompt, and gave you some basic Windows commands and useful tips: How to copy and paste to and from the command console, help, ipconfig for network info...)
+In the previous article, I introduced you to the CMD prompt and gave you some basic Windows commands and useful tips: How to copy and paste to and from the command console, help, ipconfig for network info, etc.

-In part 2 of this series, "Ten Best Windows 7 Command Line "CMD" Commands - Part 2", we'll dig a little deeper and I'll show you 10 even more useful Windows 7 Commands (CMD's) to master.
+In this article, we'll dig a little deeper and I'll show you 10 even more useful Windows 7 Commands (CMD's) to master.

 Ready?
 Grab your favorite energy drink and Let's get started!